 Tips for mattress maintenance in between flips and rotations

 While flipping or rotating your mattress is crucial for its longevity and performance, there are additional steps you can take to maintain its condition in between these processes.
-One essential tip is to use a mattress protector or mattress pad to prevent stains, spills, and dust buildup.
+One essential tip is to use a mattress protector or pad to prevent stains, spills, and dust buildup.
 These protectors also offer an extra layer of defense against allergens and extend the lifespan of your mattress.

-Regularly cleaning your mattress is also important.
+Regularly cleaning your mattress is also essential.
 Vacuuming it once a month can help remove dust, dead skin cells, and other allergens that may accumulate over time.
 Additionally, allowing your mattress to breathe by stripping the bedding and letting it air out for a few hours every few months can help eliminate odors and freshen up the mattress.

 Conclusion